API Keys

 The auth configuration format shown on this page was introduced with Gloo Enterprise, release 0.20.1.
 If you are using an earlier version, please refer to this page to see which configuration formats are supported by each version.

 As we just saw, we were able to reach the upstream without having to provide any credentials.
-This is because by default Gloo Edge allows any request on routes that do not specify authentication configuration.
+This is because by default Gloo Gateway allows any request on routes that do not specify authentication configuration.
 Let’s change this behavior.
 We will update the Virtual Service so that only requests containing a valid API key are allowed.

 We start by creating an API key secret using glooctl: